-Do you like meeting new people, have a passion for history or archaeology and want to support our work to help visitors engage with the rich heritage and archaeology of York?
+Do you like meeting new people?
+Have you got a passion for history or archaeology?
+Would you love to support the Trust by providing inspiring services to engage visitors with the rich heritage and Archaeology of York?

 Volunteering with York Archaeological Trust’s JORVIK Group of attractions is a great way to share these interests, meet new people and learn new skills!

-The JORVIK Group consists of the world famous JORVIK Viking Centre, Barley Hall, DIG, Henry VII at Micklegate Bar and Richard III at Monk Bar and offers a varied range of historical and archaeological experiences.
+The JORVIK Group consists of the world famous JORVIK Viking Centre, DIG, Barley Hall, Henry VII at Micklegate Bar and Richard III at Monk Bar and offers a varied range of history and archaeology.

 Barley Hall Room Guides get involved by assisting visitors to find out about the fascinating history of the Hall.
-Room Guides are based in rooms throughout the house to interpret and explain the objects, history and exhibitions in the Hall.
-Our guides form an important, personal link for visitors to this medieval townhouse enabling them to connect with topics as diverse as medieval food and feasts to life in Tudor York (as part of our current exhibition).
-It is an ideal role for anyone who likes meeting people and sharing a love of late medieval history.
+Room Guides interpret and explain the objects, history and exhibitions in the Hall and form an important, personal link for visitors to this medieval townhouse

 For many of our roles you do not need specific experience.
 Anything you need to know will be passed onto you as part of your training.
 The most important thing is that you are enthusiastic about your role and want to contribute your time to assist the Trust in enhancing our visitors’ experience and our services.
 If you are in a visitor facing role you will also need to enjoy talking to a wide range of people and be able to offer a bright, friendly welcome to all.

 • An interest in and appreciation of the Trust and the department or attraction you volunteer at.

 • To be happy initiating interaction with people where your role is customer facing.